thanhlong2803/experience-do-work-in-projects-in-the-angular/README.md

-# Let me write what me feel about angular and in the work to experience always bring value.
+# Let me write what me feel about angular and experience always bring value.

 **+ You should know about the angular**